Understanding Your Commercial Roof Warranty

 Commercial roof warranties are a type of guarantee offered by manufacturers, contractors, or a combination of both that covers the roofing system of a commercial building.
 Multiple types of warranties are available depending on your contractor and the materials they use.

-Protecting against defects in the materials, workmanship, and roof installation, your commercial roof warranty typically lasts 5-20 years with varying terms of coverage based on the manufacturer’s and/or contractor’s policy.
+Protecting against defects in materials, workmanship, and roof installation, your commercial roof warranty typically lasts between 5 and 20 years, with varying terms of coverage based on the manufacturer’s and/or contractor’s policies.

-Like any insurance policy, the commercial roof warranty aims to ensure that the roofing system will function as intended and deliver the necessary protection for the building.
-If something goes wrong, a full commercial roof warranty exists to prevent unexpected repairs from costing you money.
+Like any insurance policy, the commercial roof warranty aims to ensure that the roofing system functions as intended and delivers the necessary protection for the building.
+If something goes wrong, a comprehensive commercial roof warranty is in place to prevent unexpected repairs from incurring additional costs.

 To ensure the longevity and functionality of the roof, commercial roof warranties often require specific actions from the building owner, such as regular inspections and maintenance checks.
-Your commercial roof warranty will be voided if you do not meet those requirements.
+If you do not meet those requirements, then frequently, your commercial roof warranty will be voided.

-Reading your warranty carefully lets you know and understand the expectations on your end of commercial roof upkeep while also providing you with the knowledge of what is or isn’t covered when it comes to commercial roof repairs.
+Reading your warranty carefully allows you to understand the expectations for commercial roof upkeep on your end, while also providing insight into what is or isn’t covered when it comes to commercial roof repairs.

 Types of Commercial Roof Warranties